reiniere2024/ClipsPlayer/README.md

 The Music Clips Player is a little program that I have written to play my POP&Rock Video Clips.
 I have collected them for quite some time and some of the clips are real gems.
+(Environment: Visual Studio 2008)

 If you are also collecting Music clips or wanting to start with it then you can download this tool for free.
 I have included some very rare and